What is Workload Automation in 2025 — and What's Next?

 Some call it job scheduling.
 Some still call it batch processing.
-Although workload automation could certainly be considered simply the latest iteration of the IT automation concept.
-There are several important distinctions that differentiate it from its predecessors.
-As you will read below, the traditional time-based job schedulers have now been eclipsed by event-based workload automation tools that respond in real-time to business orders, rather than completing them by batch processing.
+Workload automation (WLA) could certainly be considered the latest iteration of the IT automation concept, but there are several important distinctions that differentiate it from its predecessors.

 A Brief History

 The concept of workload automation was originally introduced by Gartner in their 2005 "Hype Cycle for IT Operation Management" report.
-At the time, the scope of IT automation was chained to the static and manual nature of job scheduling.
+At the time, the scope of IT process automation was chained to the static and manual nature of job scheduling.
 Reacting to the increasingly dynamic demands of IT, the research company introduced the concept of workload automation.

 What Workload Automation Does Best

-• Versatility.
+- Versatility.
 Enterprise WLA tools can manage mixed workloads based on business policies, while efficiently assigning and releasing computing resources in an automated fashion to meet service-level objectives.

-The terms workload automation and job scheduling are often used interchangeably.
 WLA and job scheduling are in fact closely related; however, workload automation solutions cover a broader range of capabilities than traditional job scheduling.
 In short, workload automation is an advanced, more flexible form of job scheduler.

 What exactly can workload automation do that job scheduling can’t?
 For one, it can perform automated processes based on web-based events, such as the submission of data to a web-based mobile application.
 WLA can also be molded to integrate with many different APIs, including SAP, Hadoop, and Informatica, and to perform tasks and processes based on events occurring inside those APIs.